bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   to identify itself. {{I-D.ietf-babel-rfc6126bis}}
   describes this as an arbitrary string of 8 octets.

-babel-supported-link-types:
+babel-supported-link-properties:
-: Lists the set of link types supported by this instance of Babel.
+: Lists the collections of link properties supported by this instance of Babel.
   Valid enumeration values are
-  defined in the Babel Link Types registry (see {{iana-considerations}}).
+  defined in the Babel Link Properties registry (see {{iana-considerations}}).

 babel-self-seqno:
 : The current sequence number included in route updates for routes